Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Experiment and simulation of reflection from a thin-film of silicon nitride

-There is a MQ Brewster angle at 46 degrees and an EQ Brewster angle at 35 degrees.
-However, these are incomplete Brewster angles, as the reflection minima are not perfectly zero as seen in Figure \ref{fig2} (e) and the imaginary angles are non-zero.
-These Brewster angles are wavelength specific, and the studied wavelength is close to the ideal wavelength to observe these Brewster angles, as seen in extend data figure, Figure 5 (d),(e),(f),(g) and (h).
-These however do not result in zero or near zero reflection due to incomplete cancellation of other multipoles (Figure \ref{fig2} (c)).
-The same analysis is shown for s-polarized light in Figure \ref{fig2} (d)-(j).
-Only a single MQ Brewster angle is found in this case at 19 degrees, but this is incomplete at this wavelength, due to the non-zero imaginary angle and due to incomplete cancellation from the other multipoles, a zero in reflection (Figure \ref{fig2} (d)) is not found.
+There is a p-polarized MQ Brewster angle at 46 degrees and an EQ Brewster angle at 35 degrees in Figure \ref{fig2} (e).
+These are incomplete Brewster angles, as the reflection minima are not perfectly zero as seen in Figure \ref{fig2} (e) and the imaginary angles are non-zero in Figure \ref{fig2} (i).
+These Brewster angles are wavelength specific, and the studied wavelength is close to the exact wavelength required to observe these Brewster angles.
+This wavelength dependent behaviour is discussed later in Figure 4 (e), (i) and (j).
+Only a single s-polarized MQ Brewster angle is found in this case at 19 degrees in Figure \ref{fig2} (d)-(j).
+This is incomplete at this wavelength, due to the non-zero imaginary angle and due to incomplete cancellation from the other multipoles, a zero in reflection (Figure \ref{fig2} (d)) is not found.